microsoft/onnxscript/docs/tutorial/index.rst

 The example below illustrates how to specify attribute-values in a call.
 In this example, we call the ONNX operator ``Shape`` and specify the attribute values for the attributes ``start`` and ``end``.

 ::

     @script()
     def FirstDim(X):
         return op.Shape(X, start=0, end=1)

-In the translation of a call to an ONNX operator, keyword or named arguments are translated into attribute parameters, while positional arguments are translated into normal value-parameters.
+In the translation of a call to an ONNX operator, keyword arguments (aka named arguments) of Python are translated into attribute parameters (of ONNX), while positional arguments are translated into normal value-parameters.
-Thus, ``X`` is treated as a normal value-parameter for this particular call.
+Thus, ``X`` is treated as a normal value-parameter (in ONNX) for this particular call, while ``start`` and ``end`` are treated as attribute-parameters.

 **Specifying formal attribute parameters of functions**

-The (formal) input parameters of Python functions are treated by the converter as representing either attribute parameters or input value parameters.
+The (formal) input parameters of Python functions are treated by the converter as representing either attribute-parameters or input value parameters (of the generated ONNX function).
 The converter uses the type annotation on the formal input parameters to make this distinction.
-Thus, in the example below, `alpha` is treated as an attribute parameter (because of its `float` type annotation).
+Thus, in the example below, ``alpha`` is treated as an attribute parameter (because of its ``float`` type annotation).

 ::

     @script()